 The pre-Absaroka unconformity reflects a profound change in the tectonic framework of the central midcontinent.
 Renewed uplift of older positive features, and erosional stripping of uplifted strata led to the development of a geologically complex land surface.
-Early to Middle Pennsylvanian sediments onlap and overstep the erosionally beveled edges of Kaskaskia through Sauk units, and rest on Precambrian basement rocks along the crest of some pre-Absaroka uplifts.
-The pre-Absaroka paleogeologic map illustrates this complex erosion surface (Plate 4H).
+Early to Middle Pennsylvanian sediments onlapped and overstepped the erosionally beveled edges of Kaskaskia through Sauk units, and rest on Precambrian basement rocks along the crest of some pre-Absaroka uplifts.
+The pre-Absaroka paleogeologic map illustrates this complex erosion surface (Pl.
+3, fig. 8).

-The Nemaha Uplift, a reactivation of the older (Sauk) Southeast Nebraska Arch, is apparent at the center of the map (Plate 4H).
+The Nemaha Uplift, a reactivation of the older (Sauk) Southeast Nebraska Arch, is apparent at the center of the map (Pl.
+3, fig. 8).
 Regional beveling removed Kaskaskia and Tippecanoe strata, exposing Precambrian crystalline rocks along the crest of the uplift.
 Uplift and erosional beveling is also noted along the trend of the Cambridge Arch-Central Kansas Uplift.
 Lower Tippecanoe and upper Kaskaskia rocks are preserved along the axis of the Nebraska Sag.
-In east-central Iowa and northwestern Illinois, uplift of the Savanna-Sabula Anticlinal System (Plate 4I) and faulting along the Plum River Fault Zone (Plate 4H) is indicated by regional beveling of Kaskaskia and upper Tippecanoe rocks along the crest of the anticline (Bunker and others, 1985).
+In eastcentral Iowa and northwestern Illinois, uplift of the Savanna-Sabula Anticlinal System (P1.
+3, fig. 9) and faulting along the Plum River Fault Zone (Pl.
+3, fig. 8) is indicated by regional beveling of Kaskaskia and upper Tippecanoe rocks along the crest of the anticline (Bunker et al., 1985).
 The East-Central Iowa Basin, developed during Tippecanoe-lower Kaskaskia deposition, had been uplifted and erosionally beveled to the northeast prior to Absaroka deposition.
+Continued presence of the Ozark Uplift is indicated by erosional stripping of Kaskaskia and Tippecanoe strata, so that Pennsylvanian rocks of the region rest upon Lower Ordovician strata.